teamhyena/DisasterAwareness/README.md

 Open Disaster Awareness Program.sln

-Click Start to Run the program
+Click Start to run the program

 ## Built With